We're filling our homes up with devices that keep track of what we do, what we look like, what we say, what we watch and how we sleep.

 Resist the temptation.
 Invest in as few smart home ecosystems as possible.
 What you don't want to do is invest in a number of different systems, opening yourself up to more chances of a security loophole getting exploited.

 The first thing you need to do is identify which assistant you'd like to hitch yourself to: Alexa, Google Assistant or Siri and HomeKit.
 Siri and HomeKit are likely the most secure options, as Apple famously requires more stringent software authentication to tap into HomeKit.
-HomeKit is also built to rely less on the internet than Alexa and Google Assistant, which means a slightly less chance of an exploit from afar.
+HomeKit is also built to rely less on the internet than Alexa and Google Assistant, which means there's slightly less chance of an exploit from afar.

 Similarly, you may want to stick to ecosystems in other areas as well.
 If you've gone all in on Philips Hue, there isn't much of a need to go buy Lifx stuff.
 If you're fully in on the Wemo smart plug and switch bandwagon, why turn to Lutron Caseta?
 You're introducing too many potential points of security failure.